caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 A couple of additional things are required for this test to pass in your development environment.
 First, you must actually have the two `.fasta` files that are being loaded in the submodule as specified here (i.e., you should have the files `q2-dwq2/q2_dwq2/tests/data/seq-1.fasta` and `q2-dwq2/q2_dwq2/tests/data/seq-1.fasta` in your Python package).
 Second, you should indicate that there is `package_data` in your `setup.py`.
-Refer back to the pull requests referenced at the top of this chapter to see where all of this is done.
+Refer back to [the pull requests referenced at the top of this chapter](add-nw-align-method-prs) to see where all of this is done.

+After defining this test in your plugin, run the unit tests and confirm that you now have two passing tests.

 #### A few additional tests